lintnet/lintnet.github.io/docs/index.md

 - Lint various types of files ([Supported formats](supported-data-format.md))
 - Powerful.
 You can lint configuration files flexibly by Jsonnet
 - Secure.
-Jsonnet can't access filesystem and network so it's secure compared with common programming languages such as JavaScript
+Jsonnet retricts access to filesystem and network, and external command execution, so it's secure compared with common programming languages such as Python
-- Cross Platform. lintnet works on Linux, macOS, Windows / amd64, arm64
 - [Easy to install](install.md). lintnet is a single binary written in [Go](https://go.dev/), so you only need to install an executable file into `$PATH`. lintnet has no dependency that you need to install
 - [Test lint rules](test-rule.md)
 - [Share and reuse lint rules as Modules](module.md)